SylphAI-Inc/AdalFlow/README.md

 Here is what we get from ``print(output)``:

 ```
-GeneratorOutput(data=QAOutput(explaination='LLM stands for Large Language Model, which refers to a type of artificial intelligence designed to process and generate human-like language.', example='For instance, LLMs are used in chatbots and virtual assistants, such as Siri and Alexa, to understand and respond to natural language input.'), error=None, usage=None, raw_response='```\n{\n  "explaination": "LLM stands for Large Language Model, which refers to a type of artificial intelligence designed to process and generate human-like language.",\n  "example": "For instance, LLMs are used in chatbots and virtual assistants, such as Siri and Alexa, to understand and respond to natural language input."\n}', metadata=None)
+GeneratorOutput(data=QAOutput(explanation='LLM stands for Large Language Model, which refers to a type of artificial intelligence designed to process and generate human-like language.', example='For instance, LLMs are used in chatbots and virtual assistants, such as Siri and Alexa, to understand and respond to natural language input.'), error=None, usage=None, raw_response='```\n{\n  "explanation": "LLM stands for Large Language Model, which refers to a type of artificial intelligence designed to process and generate human-like language.",\n  "example": "For instance, LLMs are used in chatbots and virtual assistants, such as Siri and Alexa, to understand and respond to natural language input."\n}', metadata=None)
 ```
 **See the prompt**